-Dogs and cats should be observed around the tree at all times.
-If possible, set up your Christmas tree in a room that you can easily close off when you are not home.
-Many pet owners also choose to create a barrier using a plastic pen or large baby gate so that Fido and Fluffy cannot access the tree.
+Owners should always observe dogs and cats around the tree at all times.
+If possible, set up your tree in a room that you can easily close off when you’re not home.
+Many pet owners also create a barrier using a plastic pen or baby gate so pets can’t access the tree.

-Curious canines and inquisitive felines are sure to want to explore the odd tree that has appeared in their living rooms or dens.
-Dogs and cats or notorious for trying to jump onto—or even into—the tree, which could easily cause it to come crashing to the floor.
-Make sure the tree is anchored securely to avoid a dangerous tree-tipping disaster.
+Curious canines and felines will want to explore the odd tree that appeared in their living rooms.
+Dogs and cats are notorious for trying to jump onto—or even into—the tree, which could easily cause it to come crashing to the floor.
+Make sure you anchor the tree securely to avoid a dangerous tree-tipping disaster.
 Check your tree stand daily to confirm that the eyebolts are still locking the tree in place.
 For added security, anchor the tree to your ceiling with a ceiling hook and fishing line.

-All the lights and baubles used to adorn a Christmas tree sure are pretty, but they can pose a real threat to your pet.
-A 7-year-old mixed-breed dog from Southampton, England is lucky to be alive this week after ingesting a foot-long string of Christmas lights.
+All the lights and baubles used to adorn your Christmas tree and your home sure are pretty, but they can pose a real threat to your pet.
+A 7-year-old mixed-breed dog from Southampton, England is lucky to be alive after ingesting a foot-long string of Christmas lights.
 Veterinarians say Charlie easily could have died from electrocution, internal injuries, or intestinal blockage after enjoying his decorative snack.

 “I hadn’t even noticed that the lights had been chewed at this stage,” said owner Sharon Fay, “but it quickly became clear what had happened.”

-Luckily, after emergency surgery, Charlie is expected to make a full recovery.
+Luckily, after emergency surgery, Charlie made a full recovery.
 But some pets aren’t so lucky.
-Be sure that holiday lights are fastened to your tree and that no cords are in easy reach of your curious pet’s mouth.
+Be sure you fasten holiday lights to your tree and place cords out of reach of your curious pet’s mouth.
 Block access to any loose cords or wires.

 Popular decorative plants like holly, mistletoe, and the poinsettia can be poisonous if ingested.
 English and Asian varieties of the holly plant contain toxic saponins, which can cause serious gastrointestinal distress when eaten.
 The viscotoxins in mistletoe are nothing to kiss over; eating the leaves or berries of this common Christmas plant can cause stomach upset and a slowed heartbeat.

 The poinsettia flower is typically only toxic when ingested in large quantities, so its reputation as the most dangerous Christmas plant is somewhat undeserved.
-That being said, the milky white sap of the poinsettia does tend to cause diarrhea, excessive drooling, and vomiting, which can pose a danger to a pet’s health.
+That said, the milky white sap of the poinsettia tends to cause diarrhea, excessive drooling, and vomiting, which can pose a danger to a pet’s health.